 ✪ Willie Stargell “MVP” recipient

-William “Bill” Viola III (born April 9, 1977) is an Amazon best selling author, international martial arts champion, instructor, coach, fitness promoter and founder of Kumite Classic Entertainment Corp.
+William “Bill” Viola III (born April 9, 1977) is an Amazon best-selling author, international martial arts champion, instructor, coach, fitness promoter and founder of Kumite Classic Entertainment Corp.
 Bill Viola graduated Summa Cum Laude from the University of Pittsburgh in 1999 with a bachelor degree in Political Science.
 Immediately after graduation, he moved to Studio City, California and gained hands-on experience within the entertainment industry.
 He subsequently earned acceptance into the Screen Actor’s Guild (SAG) and American Federation of Television and Radio (AFTRA).
 The exposure afforded him the opportunity to meet and work with many of Hollywood’s top performers, celebrities, directors, and producers.
 He gained an astute knowledge of event production that influenced him to create his own production company, Kumite Classic Entertainment Corp.
-The company produces the annual Kumite Classic and launched the Fitness And Sports Tour (FAST Expo).
+The company produces the annual Kumite Classic and launched the Fitness And Sports Tour (FAST Expo) and Pittsburgh Fitness Expo.
 Viola’s professional experience has earned him international recognition within the fitness industry.
-He has recruited and worked with amateur and professional athletes from across the world.
+He has recruited and worked with professional athletes (NFL & MLB) from across the world including Olympic Champions.
 Currently Viola is the head instructor at Allegheny Shotokan Karate in North Huntingdon / Irwin, PA.
 The school was established in 1969 by his father and is now home to Team Kumite, an all-star sport karate team that that has earned the only NBL world titles in the Pittsburgh region since its inception.
 Viola is available for seminars, workshops, and private lessons.

 The Kumite Classic